The Woodsburgh board of trustees is getting ready to celebrate the village’s centennial in October.

-The hourlong ceremony will be held at the Culluloo Telewana Monument, on a small triangle of land between Keene Lane and Wood Lane.
-The monument was created by Abraham Hewlett in 1888 in recognition of the man he believed was the last of the Rockaway Iroquois tribe.
 The board is asking residents to take pictures of their homes and send items such as historical tokens and local paraphernalia to include in a time capsule.
-The time capsule would then be sealed before the ceremony.
+The time capsule will be sealed before the ceremony.

-Residents are asked to take their photos and items to Village Hall, 30 Piermont Ave. in Hewlett, or send an email to firstname.lastname@example.org before the ceremony.
+Residents should take their photos and items to Village Hall, 30 Piermont Ave. in Hewlett, or send an email to email@example.com by Sept.
+14.